grafana/grafana/docs/sources/datasources/google-cloud-monitoring/_index.md

 - 5m for time ranges >= 23 hours and < 6 days
 - 1h for time ranges >= 6 days

 The other automatic option is `grafana auto`.
-This will automatically set the group by time depending on the time range chosen and the width of the graph panel.
+This will automatically set the group by time depending on the time range chosen and the width of the time series panel.
 For more information about grafana auto, refer to the [interval variable](http://docs.grafana.org/variables/templates-and-variables/#the-interval-variable).

 It is also possible to choose fixed time intervals to group by, like `1h` or `1d`.